VPAC/superlinux/supercomputingwithlinux.md

 The following is a more elaborate version of scp:

 `scp source.address:/path/to/source destination.address:/path/to/destination/`

+Note when typing out the address make use of the tab-completion feature, which provides suggested options for command and file completion, plus Cntl-R or direction keys to recursively search through a history of previously used commands.

 If you are using MS-Windows, we recommend using WinSCP, or, if using certain applications such as MATLAB, the PuTTY Secure Copy client PSCP.
 WinSCP comes with a intuitive GUI that provides basic file management functionality in addition to Secure Shell and Secure Copy functions.